IDSIA/MLprod/docs/source/components/docker.rst

     :language: docker
     :lines: 6-14

-* We exploit the multi-stage build for better performances and less memory consumption.
+* We exploit the multi-stage build for better performances and less memory consumption by adding a second stage from a smaller image.

 .. literalinclude:: ../../../Dockerfile.api
     :language: docker
     :lines: 16-17

 * We add python from the virtual environment to the linux PATH environment variable.
+This is a trick to enable the python *virtual environment*.

 .. literalinclude:: ../../../Dockerfile.api
     :language: docker
     :lines: 18

-* We copy the virtual environment from the previus build stage to the current one.
+* We copy the virtual environment from the previous build stage to the current one.

 .. literalinclude:: ../../../Dockerfile.api
     :language: docker